theograe/airlock/README.md

 The `context` field is optional - it lets the agent explain why it wants to take this action, which shows up in your Telegram message.

-Works with any agent framework: Hermes, LangChain, CrewAI, AutoGPT, Claude Code, or raw API calls.
+Works with any agent framework: OpenClaw, Hermes, LangChain, CrewAI, AutoGPT, Claude Code, or raw API calls.

 ## Architecture